cloudposse/github-action-auto-format/README.md

 -->

-Github Action Auto-format adds all of cloud Posse's standard repository files to a repo, via a commit to a newly-opened pull request.
+Github Action Auto-format adds all of Cloud Posse's standard repository files to a repo, formats all terraform files in the repo, and updates the repo's README.md file, via a commit to a newly-opened pull request.
-It will also rebuild a repo's README.md file, if requested.
+It is possible to run just the README functionality, separately from everything else, depending on the chosen value of the `script-name` input.

 ---